 We collect personal information in order to provide clients with access to our training and associated services, so we can better understand how we can improve our provision of services now and into the future.
 We collect personal information from staff members and prospective staff members, in order to fulfil normal conditions of employment, including character and reference checking and to meet state-based licensing requirements and national regulatory compliance guidelines.
 Additionally, a large component of what we do as a Registered Training Organisation (RTO) requires us to collect personal information for mandatory statistical data as prescribed by government regulators.

-To be clear though, people have the right not to provide us with personal information if they so choose, but if they decline to provide personal information, unfortunately we may not be able to:
+To be clear, people have the right not to provide us with personal information if they so choose, but if they decline to provide personal information, unfortunately we may not be able to:

 - Enter into a business relationship with; or